NagyGa1/studium-intro/PITCHME.md

 ---

-<span style="color: #e49436">Studium</span> is about to uproot the insurance
+At <span style="color: #e49436">Studium</span> we separate IT aspects from the insurance product development, allowing insurers solely focus on the latter.

-core systems landscape.
+---

-Lean, intuitive, works out of the box.
+We provide a system where insurance products can be set up in the matter of days or less.

 ---